Greg Smith (infielder): Baseball career

 On December 14, 1990, the Cubs traded Smith to the Los Angeles Dodgers for José Vizcaíno.
-"He is hard-nosed, he is a battler, he runs well...everybody we talk to likes him a lot", the Dodgers' executive Fred Claire told the Chicago Tribune immediately after the trade, in an article that appeared in the Tribune on December 15, 1990.
+"He is hard-nosed, he is a battler, he runs well...everybody we talk to likes him a lot", the Dodgers' executive Fred Claire told the Chicago Tribune immediately after the trade, in an article that was published on December 15, 1990.

 Smith started the 1991 season with the Dodgers.
 He was later sent down to the Dodgers' AAA Albuquerque minor league team on April 8, 1991.
 He was recalled to the Dodgers in mid-May 1991 to replace injured utility infielder Mike Sharperson, and was sent down again on May 24, 1991.
 His final major-league game was on that day, May 24, 1991.

 The rest of the 1991 season was a disappointment for Smith in the minors.
 He missed some playing time with an injured right thumb, and wound up hitting just .217 in 48 games at Albuquerque.

 On March 24, 1992, the Dodgers waived Smith.
 He refused an assignment to Albuquerque and instead became a free agent.
 He wound up signing with the Detroit Tigers organization, and played in 1992 for the Tigers' Toledo Mud Hens AAA minor league team.
 With Toledo, Smith hit .234 in 128 games.

 He returned to the Chicago Cubs organization in 1993, hitting .282 in 131 games for the AAA Iowa Cubs minor league team.
 However, the Chicago Cubs declined to promote him to the major-league roster.

 In 1994, Smith joined the Milwaukee Brewers organization, spending the entire season playing shortstop and second base for the team's AAA New Orleans Zephyrs minor league team, hitting .231 in 115 games.